 Approach writing a few different ways until it clicks.
 There’s no better feeling than looking at the clock and realizing hours have passed and pages are piling up.
 If the opposite it true for you, and time is passing with no progress, do your best to keep writing, one word at a time.
 Finish!
 And avoid letting your editor in until you’re ready to revise.

-So many of these tips for aspiring screenwriters will be made easier and more fun once we launch the SoCreate Screenwriting Software.
+So much of this screenwriting advice for aspiring screenwriters will be made easier and more fun once we launch the SoCreate Screenwriting Software.
 We truly believe we’ll see more people choosing to write, enjoying the process, and sharing their unique voice with the world.

 Until then, I do hope that if writing makes you happy, you choose to do it no matter the challenges.
-Writers make the world go ‘round,
+And don’t forget to check out our other screenwriting advice from the pros!